 Harry is a cat with an amazing history and an even better memory.
 Or maybe he’s just very good at lying.
 Anyway, for a while there he was writing his own blog.
 He hasn’t written anything for a while, being too busy eating and sleeping, but if you want to catch up with his adventures you can find them at http://vampiremice.wordpress.com/.
 It’s written in serial form, so it’s a good idea to start with the very first post.

 The Keepers trilogy game

-If you haven’t yet played the Keepers games, you’re in for a treat.
+If you haven’t yet played the Keepers game, you’re in for a treat.
 It’s a difference game, based around the rooms in the Museum of Dunt.

 The Keepers characters